AntonAleksandrov13/python-redis-tool/README.md

 This tool does not aims to replace redis-cli.
 It only tries to supplement redis-cli functionality.

 In order to get more information about how to use this tool, please use `python redis-tool.py -h`.
-If you want to have more information about a specific command run `python redis-tool.py add_node|reshard -h`
+If you want to have more information about a specific command run `python redis-tool.py add_node|reshard -h`.